 - Try running your air conditioner between 24°C and 27°C in summer, and use your fan as well.
 A fan will take the humidity and edge out of the heat and circulate the colder air.

-- Reduce your system's runtime to five hours a day.
+- Reduce your system's runtime.
 Try running a timer.

 - Make sure your filters are clean.
 Clogged filters mean your system will use more power.
 Follow the manufacturer’s instructions for filter cleaning and motor maintenance.

 - In summer, sleep under a sheet rather than a doona.
 In winter, add an extra layer before turning the heat up.

 - Ensure cool air cannot escape and close all windows and doors to rooms that do not need cooling.
 Close all curtains and drapes.